tahoma2d/tahoma2d/doc/how_to_build_win.md

     - Note that the destination is a different folder for the last file.

 ## Building
-1. Open `$opentoonz/toonz/build/OpenToonz.sln` and change to `Release`
+1. Open `$opentoonz/toonz/build/OpenToonz.sln` and change to `Debug` or `Release` in the top bar.
-2. The output will be in `$opentoonz/toonz/build/Release`
+2. The output will be in the corresponding folder in `$opentoonz/toonz/build/`

 ## Running the Program
 ### Setting Up the Program's Path
 1. Copy the entire contents of `$opentoonz/toonz/build/Release` to an appropriate folder.

-2. In the path for `OpenToonz_1.2.exe`, append the Qt program `windeployqt.exe` as an argument.
+2. Open a Command Prompt and navigate to `QT_DIR/msvc2015_64/bin`.
+Run the Qt program `windeployqt.exe` with the path for `OpenToonz_1.2.exe` as an argument.
   - The necessary Qt library files should be in the same folder as `OpenToonz_1.2.exe`
   - These include:
     - `Qt5Core.dll`